 Boxwood has been a popular broad-leaved evergreen, particularly in the eastern and southern United States, where very old specimens can be found.
 Boxwoods make excellent specimen plants or hedges.
 They can be easily pruned to any desired shape.
-Of the available boxwood types, the Korean boxwod is most hardy and easily grown.
+Of the available boxwood types, the Korean boxwood is most hardy and easily grown.
 The leaves, however, tend to lose their color in winter.
 In shady locations the winter discoloring is less severe.
 The common boxwood is suitable only for southeastern Missouri.
-'Wintergreen', a selection of Korean boxwood, is a popular cultivar that holds its color well over winter.
-Several recently introduced hybrids between littleleaf and common boxwood, such as 'Green Mound', 'Green Gem' and 'Green Velvet', have performed well in Missouri's climate.
+'Wintergreen,' a selection of Korean boxwood, is a popular cultivar that holds its color well over winter.
+Several recently introduced hybrids between littleleaf and common boxwood, such as 'Green Mound,' 'Green Gem' and 'Green Velvet,' have performed well in Missouri's climate.

 Spreading euonymus (Euonymus kiautshovicus)